codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 The storybook depends on a static JSON file that contains seed for example files (e.g. images) that would normally be served by the Pageflow server.
-The easiest to generate the seed file, is to use the development setup of a working host application.
-Run the following command in the root directory of you host application:
+The easiest way to generate the seed file is to use the development setup of a working host application.
+Run the following command in the root directory of your host application:

 ```bash
 $ bundle exec rake pageflow_scrolled:storybook:seed:setup[./seed.json]